basicallydan/danhough.com/_posts/2018-09-05-song-of-ur-comment.markdown

 One of the key challenges of this project is getting timing right.
 Sometimes, I know a comment song isn't going to get a whole lot of visibility, but do it anyway because it's inspired a really good song.
 But as I said, part of this is about getting finding an audience.
 Creating things is fun, but it's a lot more fun when you know that people are enjoying it or being moved by it in some way.

 Because of this, I need to work fast and, sometimes, find threads which seem like they're going to be popular.
-This means potentially sacricificing quality a little bit.
+This means potentially sacricificing a little bit of quality.

 However, I think I got the balance right on this one.
 On the /r/AskReddit thread, "[Drive-thru window workers of reddit, what's the strangest thing you've seen in someones car?](https://www.reddit.com/r/AskReddit/comments/95s02b/drivethru_window_workers_of_reddit_whats_the/e3v6e8l/)", user /u/_Vinyl recounted a story about their dad's bizarre behaviour reversing into a drive-thru Starbucks (classic USA) to avoid having to personally make an elaborate coffee order on behalf of _Vinyl's mother.
 This story tickled me and it made very good fodder for a song.